mabdinur/starterprojectspring/README.md

 ### Create a distributed trace

-By default Spring Boot runs a Tomcat on the port 8080.
-This section assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
-This is because of the SS_URL hard coded in FirstService and the test urls given below.
-To run SecondService on port 8081 include `server.port=8081` in the resources/application.properties file.
+By default Spring Boot runs a Tomcat server on the port 8080.
+This tutorial assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
+This is because we hard coded the SecondService end point in FirstServiceController.SS_URL.
+To run SecondServiceApplication on port 8081 include `server.port=8081` in the resources/application.properties file.

-Run both the FirstService and SecondService projects on localhost.
-The end point for FirstService should be http://localhost:8080/message and http://localhost:8081/time for SecondService.
+Run both the FirstService and SecondService projects in terminal or using an IDE (ex.
+Eclipse).
+The end point for FirstService should be `http://localhost:8080/message` and `http://localhost:8081/time` for SecondService.
+Type both urls in a browser and ensure you get a Http.OK response.

-Enter `http:\\localhost:8080/time` in a browser to create a distributed trace.
-This trace should include a span for FirstService and a span for SecondService.

 To visualize this trace add a trace exporter to one or both of your applications.
 Instructions on how to setup LogExporter and Jaeger can be seen in section 1.
 You can also follow your trace using a debugger and tracking the request headers.

+To create a distributed trace enter `http:\\localhost:8080/time` in a browser.
+This trace should include a span for FirstService and a span for SecondService.

 ## Sample application with distributed tracing: otel-example